ldci/R3_OpenCV_Samples/readme.md

 and copy the *opencv.rebx* file to */Users/your_username/.rebol/modules/* (default location).
 You can also copy *opencv.rebx* file in each samples directory (not recommanded).

-## Attention!
+## Supported Operating Systems

-OpenCV extension runs only on macOS, but on both intel or ARM architectures.
-Code is developed under macOS (Sonoma 14.6.1) on ARM M1 processor (and also tested on ARM M2 processor).
+OpenCV extension initially runs on macOS, on both intel or ARM architectures.
+My code is developed under macOS (Sonoma 14.6.1) on ARM M1 processor (and also tested on ARM M2 processor).

+Oldes has also successfully tested OpenCV extension with Windows.

+The code will have to be tested with Linux.